 ESG analysis is carried out at analyst level within the equity, fixed income and real estate teams and our portfolio managers are also active in analysing the potential effects of these factors when making investment decisions but there is also a specialist in-house ESG team which coordinates Fidelity’s approach to ESG and the implementation of our voting policies.
 Fidelity subscribes to three governance research services as well as an external provider of sustainability research and the ESG team provides the investment team with quarterly reports and alerts on ESG-related topics as well as thematic ESG analysis.

-The investment team is supported by the Head of Corporate Finance who reports to the Chief Investment Officer and who resides behind a Chinese Wall.
-The Head of Corporate Finance acts as a point of contact for all external parties who wish to engage with the investment team outside of the routine investment process.
+The investment team is supported by Corporate Finance which acts as a point of contact for all external parties who wish to engage with the investment team outside of the routine investment process.
 These external parties include company chairmen, independent directors, other shareholders, company advisers, customers, media and other agents of corporate change.
-The Chinese Wall facilitates a full and open dialogue and means that there is no information which Fidelity in principle cannot accept.
+Corporate Finance resides behind an information barrier and this facilitates a full and open dialogue and means that there is no information which Fidelity in principle cannot accept.
 In this context we encourage companies to consult at an early stage when they are contemplating major strategic or corporate initiatives.

-If you would like to learn more about Fidelity’s approach to stewardship then you should address your enquiry to Trelawny Williams who can be reached at email@example.com or on (44) 207 961 4873.
+Fidelity’s voting guidelines are contained in the Responsible Investment Policy which can be found here and our most recent Governance & Engagement Report can be found here.
+If you would like to learn more about Fidelity’s approach to stewardship and sustainable investment then you should address your enquiry to Michael Gibb who can be reached at email@example.com or on (44) 207 961 4530.

 Fidelity is a privately owned, multiclass asset manager and has a documented policy for the management of conflicts of interest in its UK business which is approved annually by the Conflicts Oversight Forum (a sub-committee of the Board of the holding company) and is designed to ensure that conflicts between the interests of Fidelity and its clients or between clients of different types are managed appropriately.
 The full conflicts of interest policy can be found here.